ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: 0

+## optimize_skip_unused_shards_limit {#optimize-skip-unused-shards-limit}

+Limit for number of sharding key values, turns off `optimize_skip_unused_shards` if the limit is reached.

+Too many values may require significant amount for processing, while the benefit is doubtful, since if you have huge number of values in `IN (...)`, then most likely the query will be sent to all shards anyway.

+Default value: 1000

 ## optimize_skip_unused_shards {#optimize-skip-unused-shards}

 Enables or disables skipping of unused shards for [SELECT](../../sql-reference/statements/select/index.md) queries that have sharding key condition in `WHERE/PREWHERE` (assuming that the data is distributed by sharding key, otherwise does nothing).